-All battery enclosures per Reg.
-8.4 must be removed from the solar car and kept overnight in an impound box/container that will be secured by the Observer.
+All battery enclosures shall be secured overnight in impound configuration by the Inspectors.
 Headquarters should be appraised of special issues for impound.

 14.12.A Charging

 All solar cars may begin the Track Event with a fully charged battery pack.
 Once the Track Event begins, charging may only occur using the solar car's array in designated charging areas.